List of concentration and internment camps: Migrants on the Mexico–United States border

 In 2018, Donald Trump instituted a "zero tolerance" policy which mandated the criminal prosecution of all adults who were accused of violating immigration laws by immigration authorities.
-This policy directly led to the large-scale, forcible separation of children and parents arriving at the United States-Mexico border, including those who were seeking asylum from violence in their home countries.
+This policy directly led to the large-scale, forcible separation of children and parents arriving at the United States-Mexico border, including those who were seeking asylum from violence in their home countries, by building up former civilian detainment camp infrastructure from the past administrations.
 Parents were arrested and put into criminal detention, while their children were taken away, classified as unaccompanied alien minors, to be put into child immigrant detention centers.

-Even though Trump signed an executive order which ostensibly ended the family separation component of his administration's migrant detentions in June 2018, it continued under alternative justifications into 2019.
+Although Trump signed an executive order which ostensibly ended the family separation component of his administration's migrant detentions in June 2018, it continued under alternative justifications into 2019.

 By the end of 2018, the number of children being held had swelled to a high of nearly 15,000, which by August 2019 had been reduced to less than 9,000.
 In 2019, many experts, including Andrea Pitzer, the author of One Long Night: A Global History of Concentration Camps, have acknowledged the designation of the detention centers as "concentration camps" particularly given that the centers, previously cited by Texas officials for more than 150 health violations and reported deaths in custody, reflect a record typical of the history of deliberate substandard healthcare and nutrition in concentration camps.

 This family separation policy and the detention facilities again came under scrutiny following a 2021 surge in migrant arrivals.

-In late June 2025, Governor Ron DeSantis of Florida began construction of the South Florida Detention Facility on a 39 sqmi parcel in the Florida Everglades, which opened on July 1, 2025 The first group of immigrant detainees arrived on July 3, 2025, beginning the facility's operations.
+In late June 2025, Governor Ron DeSantis of Florida began construction of the South Florida Detention Facility on a 39 sqmi parcel in the Florida Everglades, which opened on July 1, 2025.
+The first group of immigrant detainees arrived on July 3, 2025, beginning the facility's operations.
 Some detainees have reported harsh conditions at the facility, citing limited access to water, insufficient food, and restrictions on the practice of their religion.
 Critics of the facility have described it as a concentration camp and have referred to it as "Alligator Auschwitz."

-Even though some organizations have refused to label these facilities "concentration camps", hundreds of Holocaust and genocide scholars rejected this refusal via an open letter which was addressed to the United States Holocaust Memorial Museum.
+While some organizations have refused to label these facilities "concentration camps", an open letter addressed to the United States Holocaust Memorial Museum by hundreds of Holocaust and genocide scholars objected to this refusal.